Country living isn’t all long walks in Hunter boots and Barbour jackets.

 Screaming for Geoff, I raced towards her only to see her completely disappear beneath the roaring swirl of white water.
 My heart stopped.
 We knew that the underground pipes were never serviced and could easily be blocked.
 How on earth would a 35 kg dog make it all the way through?
 Nick and I ran to the other end.
 (Distance is indicated in Picture 2.)
 We waited for what seemed like ages, but there was no sign of her.
 Sobbing I dashed back to the other end to see if perhaps she had been caught close to the entrance.
 I realized it was impossible to see anything and too dangerous to attempt to get close to the mouth of the pipe.

 I tore over to the outlet of the second section.
 (Picture 5) I decided to take no chances of her being washed further down the raging gutter this time.
 I climbed into the powerful stream.
 My boots filled with the ice cold water.
 I was wearing a white top, but I didn’t care.
-As the thought crossed my mind that I was potentially doing something quite dangerous, Darcy was spewed out through the pipe and I managed to grab her, flinging my weight towards her and the bank.
-Nick and Geoff were there to help drag us both out of harms way.
+As the thought crossed my mind that I was potentially doing something quite dangerous, D’arcy was spewed out through the pipe and I managed to grab her, flinging my weight towards her and the bank.
+Niek and Geoff arrived in time to help drag us both out of harms way.

 I don’t think I’ll ever get rid of the mental image of her little face desperately trying to gasp for air in the turbulent water and clawing for the surface.
 But I’m overwhelmed with gratitude that she is ok. 🙏